Hungarian born BLACK NAIL CABARET have gathered a wide audience inside and outside their homeland.

 Now a fully established darker synth act, Emese Illes-Arvai who partnered with Sophie Tarr in 2008, debuted with a surprising version of Rihanna’s ‘Umbrella’ to kick off their musical journey.

 Their sound took electronica listeners by storm, mainly due to the eloquent use of hardware and interesting melodies, making BLACK NAIL CABARET very distinguished.

 Tarr left at the beginning of 2016, but Illes-Arvai continued writing to release the third opus, ‘Dichromat’ before Christmas, this time joined by Krisztian Arvai on keyboards and production.

-The Electricity Club is chatting to BLACK NAIL CABARET about their past, present and future with the news that they will be performing at London’s Electrowerkz on SATURDAY 6TH MAY 2017 as part of Synth Club.
+ELECTRICITYCLUB.CO.UK chatted to BLACK NAIL CABARET about their past, present and future with the news that they will be performing at London’s Electrowerkz on SATURDAY 6TH MAY 2017.

 Your first proper outing was with Rihanna’s ‘Umbrella’.
 An interesting song to be covered by a synth band?

 Emese: I loved the chorus of the song and I was craving to do my own interpretation of it, to give it an 80’s synthpop feel.
 I was also testing my ability to put together a song from start to finish as that was one of my very first creations.
 It was a lot of fun.